How Many People Are Named Hunter?

 An estimated 267,514 people in the United States have the first name Hunter.
 While not in the top 50, it remains a well-known name ranking #190 overall.
 It is predominantly male (94.9%).
 The average bearer is 20 years old, and Hunter peaked in popularity in 2000 with 13,252 births that year.

-Below you will find a full statistical profile of Hunter as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Hunter as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Hunter paired with any surname.

 Estimated Living Americans